 We love how simple FreeAgent makes it to submit your VAT returns, while also keeping you constantly aware of how much and when you owe it through FreeAgent’s Tax Timeline.
 Plus if you’re a business, FreeAgent will also track a live projection of your corporation tax using your bookkeeping information.

-FreeAgent’s Tax Timeline will also sync up to your Outlook, Google Calendar, or any other calendar, to notify you when your corporation tax deadline is.
+FreeAgent’s Tax Timeline will also sync up to your business email such as Outlook, Google Calendar, or any other calendar, to notify you when your corporation tax deadline is.

 FreeAgent Review: Trustpilot

 Many users online rank FreeAgent as one of the best online bookkeeping tools and 82% of its Trustpilot reviews give Excellent 5-star ratings with most reviews reporting a “fantastic user experience” as well as a “professional” and “supportive” customer service experience.